Optimized variance estimation under interference and complex experimental designs: The Variance and Variance Bounds

 Our second example is the class of variance estimators described by \citet{Aronow2013Conservative,Aronow2017Estimating}.
 The authors consider variance estimation for the Horvitz--Thompson point estimator under arbitrary experimental designs, and they describe a bound based on Young's inequality for products.
-The most straightforward version of Young's inequality states that $2ab \leq a^2 + b^2$ for any two real numbers $a$ and $b$.
-While Aronow \& Samii focuses on the Horvitz--Thompson estimator, it is possible to extend the use of the inequality to any linear point estimator.
+The most straightforward version of Young's inequality states that $2xy \leq x^2 + y^2$ for any two real numbers $x$ and $y$.
+Recall that the central problem is that the variance expression contains terms $\varMkl \parak \paral$ such that $\parak \paral$ is unobservable and $\varMkl$ is not zero.
+To address this, the Aronow--Samii bound apply Young's inequality separately on each of these problematic terms: $\varMkl \parak \paral \leq \abs{\varMkl} \paren[\big]{\parak^2 + \paral^2} / 2$.

-The representation of the variance estimator provided by Aronow \& Samii is somewhat unwieldy, so we will not reproduce that representation here; we refer interested readers to their papers.
-Instead, we provide the quadratic form representation of their variance estimator using the framework described in this section.
-As mentioned above, what prevents us from estimating the variance

-is that the terms $(k, \ell) \in \unobspairs$ contain unobservable products $\parak \paral$.
-To address this, the Aronow \& Samii bound apply Young's inequality separately on each of these problematic terms:

-We can write these inequalities as a slack matrix.
-Let $\partMkl$ be a $2n \times 2n$ matrix with zeros entries except in the $(k, \ell)$th block, which instead is given by